antonio-nicolau/chaleno/README.md

 ```

 #### Very simple to use
-After intance Chaleno class, you can easily take any data using few code lines
+After instantiating Chaleno class, you can easily retrieve any data using few code lines
 ```Dart
 Result result = parser.getElementById('id');
 print(result.text);